Hong-Swinburne/COS80024/P1/Readme.md

 ```
 In the above examples, ```num_classes``` is the number of image classes

-**NOTE:** To make this code work with 'resnet.py', you need to install **tensorflow-gpu 2.2.0** or **tensorflow 2.2.0**
+**NOTE:** To make this code work, you need to install **tensorflow-gpu 2.2.0** or **tensorflow 2.2.0**
 ## Reference
-1. Simonyan K., Zisserman A. Very Deep Convolutional Networks for Large-Scale Image Recognition.
-International Conference on Learning Representations(ICLR), 2015.
-2. He K., Zhang X., Ren S., Sun J. Deep Residual Learning for Image Recognition.
+1. He K., Zhang X., Ren S., Sun J. Deep Residual Learning for Image Recognition.
 IEEE Conference on Computer Vision and Pattern Recognition (CVPR), pp. 770-778, 2016.